PeerHerholz/Python_for_Psychologists_Winter2021/lecture/overview.md

 #### How to get those credits?

+As this is a practical lab course intended to provide you with an introduction to using `python` for experimental work via a mixture of guided and independent work, your assignments and tasks will be rather diverse and quite different from other modules.
+In order to successfully participate in this you will need to work on and hand in multiple things, including `homework assignments`, `python scripts` and `analyses pipelines`.
+While this sounds like a lot, it is intended to provide you with a holistic learning experience and the instructors with a way to assess your learning progress (somewhat) individually.
+The assignments and tasks aim to reflect these aspects and will entail working on research projects, evaluating that of others, reading project-related and general research-related literature and more.
+All of this will follow [open science practices](https://en.wikipedia.org/wiki/Open_science) & [FAIR principles](https://en.wikipedia.org/wiki/FAIR_data), meaning all work will be completely open & maximized regarding reproducibility.
+The different parts and grading scheme are further outlined below.

 ##### Exams and Assignments

 There will be a `take-home, open book final exam` at the end of the course.
-It will entail the generation of an `analysis pipeline` `documented` and `run` within a `jupyter notebook`.
-There will be __no midterm exam__.
+It will entail the generation of an `interactive & reproducible publication`, that is a `data analysis pipeline` which is `documented` and `run` within a `jupyter notebook`, as well as provided in a form that allows others to `openly re-run everything`.
+There will be __no classical midterm exam__.
+Instead, you will have to hand in a `python script` that runs an `experiment` of your choice and which was used to generate the data you will be presenting and analyzing in the `final exam`.

 There will be `10 homework assignments`.
 Assignments will be posted as the semester progresses after each meeting.

 ##### Grading

-Your final grade will be based on a `weighted combination` of `homework assignments`, the `final exam` and `class participation`:
+Your final grade will be based on a `weighted combination` of `homework assignments`, the `experiment script`, the `final exam` and `class participation`. **Please note** that there will prominent differences depending on the start date of your studies, i.e. the `exam regulation` under which you started the master program.
+I'm very sorry that there will be some imbalance, I'm also not a fan of this.
+However, we have to comply with the `exam regulations` unfortunately.

+**First semester, started winter term 21/22**

+You can choose if you want to only obtain a participation credit **or** a grade.
+Regarding the first, your grade for this module will be based on the second course next semester.

+*In order to obtain your participation credit you will have to provide the following:*

+- `homework assignments`: There will be `10 homework assignments`.
+You have to hand in at least `8` and thus can miss two in total.
+- `Class participation`: Showing up for class, demonstrating preparedness (i.e., doing the readings), contributing to class discussions, and doing the in-class labs.

+*If you want to obtain your grade for the module in this course, you will have to provide the following:*

-- `homework assignments` (50%): There will be `10 homework assignments`.
-Each `assignment` is worth `5%` of your grade.
+- `homework assignments` (10%): There will be `10 homework assignments`.
+Each `assignment` is worth `1%` of your grade.
+- `Experiment script` (30%): There will be a `take-home, open book exam` roughly in the middle of the course as outlined above.
-- `Final exam` (40%): There will be a `take-home, open book final exam`.
+- `Final exam` (30%): There will be a `take-home, open book final exam` as outlined above.
 - `Class participation` (10%): Showing up for class, demonstrating preparedness (i.e., doing the readings), contributing to class discussions, and doing the in-class labs.

-Students who are unable to regularly attend synchronous online class should contact the instructor.
+**Not first semester, started earlier than winter term 21/22**

+Both courses of the module will be graded with the final grade being the average of both.

+In order to obtain your grade in this course, you will have to provide the following:

+- `homework assignments`: There will be `10 homework assignments`.
+You have to hand in at least `8` and thus can miss two in total.
+- `Experiment script` (50%): There will be a `take-home, open book exam` roughly in the middle of the course as outlined above.
+- `Final exam` (50%): There will be a `take-home, open book final exam` as outlined above.
+- `Class participation`: Showing up for class, demonstrating preparedness (i.e., doing the readings), contributing to class discussions, and doing the in-class labs.

 <iframe src="https://giphy.com/embed/yFHkrrbfITemc" width="240" height="173" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/exams-yFHkrrbfITemc">via GIPHY</a></p>